 Rabiah featured in a documentary telling others about the ordeal of her fraudulent marriage.
 Rabiah stated “I have done this to help other parents save their girls from becoming a victim of a sham marriage like mine.
 It’s a social stigma which I have faced and got away with but many cannot.”
-Following the documentary, she recalled the scores of phone calls, emails and even face to face interactions from parents and girls thanking her for courage and awareness building act.
+Following the documentary, she recalled the scores of phone calls, emails and even face to face interactions from parents and girls thanking her for courage and awareness building activities.

-Since then, Rabiah has produced Human Security Reports for South Punjab, and has carried out field based surveys, opinion polls, and analytical research on gender, media, and peace building for organisations in Pakistan.
+Since then, Rabiah has produced Human Security Reports for South Punjab and has carried out field-based surveys, opinion polls, and analytical research on gender, media, and peacebuilding for organisations in Pakistan.

 You can follow Rabiah on Facebook.